Felix-Noble/citation-forecast/README.md

 while extending my practical knowledge of
 Python, software engineering, and deep learning.

-The core training loop is driven entirely by the
-CLI and integrates directly with MLflow to track experiments and compare iterations efficiently.
+The core training loop and data pre-processing is driven entirely by CLI and integrates directly with MLflow to track experiments and compare iterations efficiently.
 I integrated  a custom registry system, allowing clean, string-based access to models, loss functions, and optimizers directly from configuration files, with all inputs strictly validated by Pydantic.

-Development is ongoing.
-I am currently standardizing the data preprocessing workflow into a dedicated Typer CLI app and setting up MLflow nested runs for better checkpoint management and validation inference.
-Alongside this, I am actively experimenting with variations of a Wasserstein-entropy-based loss function to better handle the entropy of ordinal classifications.

 # 1. Tech Stack & Key Features
 ## 1.1 Key Features